 Designated Villain: Langston Licktoad in the animated series.
 He's indeed always trying to catch Fergy (and Paulie) and force them to go to parties where they'd be smashed up.
 But it's just his job.

 Some Ruffians have brown-colored tattoos on their hands and feet.
 At first they seem to simply add to their nastiness, until you realize what Ruffians probably do to captured piņatas filled with chocolate.

 Pigxies are the sworn enemies of Rashberries and Swananas.
 This could suggest they're horrified of what they have created.

 Game Breaker: The Wishing Well in Trouble In Paradise.
 Throw in 1000 Chocolate Coins, and you're pretty much guaranteed to receive several coins worth 2500 Each in return.
 Did I mention that the value of these coins can be increased by Five times just by placing a cheap item in your garden?

-Goddamned Bats: Some of the Sours are a real pain in the ass, and they'll keep coming back until you're able to tame one.
+All sour piņatas; they spit poisonous candy in your garden, and they'll keep coming back until you're able to tame one.